Gamer Koala

 Multiplayer: Yes

 Splinter Cell is a stealth-action game where players assume the role of Sam Fisher, an elite secret agent.
 Players must utilize stealth, gadgets, and strategy to complete missions and thwart terrorist threats.
+The game was inspired by the success of the Metal Gear games, and it launched an extremely successful franchise.
+Tie-in novels for the game were written by, you guessed it, Tom Clancy.

 With its emphasis on tactical gameplay, intense atmosphere, and cinematic presentation, Splinter Cell offered a unique espionage experience that resonated with players.